The Spirit

 C. Providence in "Acts"

 God also controlled the lives of the Apostles by unseen angelic control by what we term "The Ways of Providence".
 This guidance did not come directly to the mind but indirectly in a way that the person did not realize.
-The persecution which arose over the death of Stephen must surely be seen as a means God used to get the apostles out of Jerusalem.
-(8:1).
+The persecution which arose over the death of Stephen must surely be seen as a means God used to get the disciples out of Jerusalem, to preach elsewhere.
+(8:1,4).

 1 cf. notes on John 14:12, 16.